 To summarize the article from Contact Lens Spectrum below:

-• The ecological waste of one-day disposable contact lenses is not significantly different from reusable lenses due to the need for contact lens solution bottles and packaging.
+The ecological waste of one-day disposable contact lenses is not significantly different from reusable lenses due to the need for contact lens solution bottles and packaging.
+The plastic in one reusable contact lens case is equivalent to 4 years’ worth of daily lenses.

-• Any contact lens that is disposed of in the toilet or down the sink is likely breaking down into microplastics.
+The plastic in one hydrogen peroxide system case is equivalent to 8 years’ worth of daily lenses.
+Any contact lens that is disposed of in the toilet or down the sink is likely breaking down into microplastics.
 All lenses should be recycled or disposed of in the trash.

 THE ENVIRONMENTAL IMPACT OF CONTACT LENS WASTE